Alphabetical Plant Listing

 Tansy, Buttons, Buttonweed, Ginger Plant, Golden Buttons, Hind-Heal, Immortality, Chrysanthemum vulgare

 Tanacetum vulgare (Tansy) is an erect, rhizomatous perennial bearing flat-topped clusters of buttonlike, golden daisy flowers in mid to late summer.
-They are borne atop strongly-scented, fern-like fresh green foliage.
+They are borne atop strongly-scented, fern-like, fresh green foliage.
 The leaves are often harvested, dried, and used as potpourri.
-Tansy was once used as a short-term remedy for the treatment of worm infestations of the gut.
-Today this herb is no longer used medicinally.
+Tansy was once used as a short-term remedy for treating worm infestations of the gut.
+Today, this herb is no longer used medicinally.
 A natural insect repellent, tansy can be grown outside in pots around outdoor entertaining areas to deter flies and mosquitoes.

 • Grows up to 1-3 ft. tall (30-90 cm) and 12-18 in. wide (30-45 cm).
 Aggressively self-seeds and its spreading rhizomes can be weedy and difficult to remove.